microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/aks/aks_gitops_basic/_index.md

 - The GitOps flow works as follow:

-    1. The Flux operator holds the "desired state" of the "Hello Arc" application, this is the configuration we deployed against the Azure Arc connected cluster.
-The operator "polls" the state of the ["Hello Arc"](https://github.com/microsoft/azure-arc-jumpstart-apps/tree/main/hello-arc/yaml) application repository.
+    1. The Flux controllers holds the "desired state" of the "Hello Arc" application, this is the configuration we deployed against the Azure Arc connected cluster.
+The controllers "polls" the state of the ["Hello Arc"](https://github.com/microsoft/azure-arc-jumpstart-apps/tree/main/hello-arc/yaml) application repository.

-    2. Changing the application, which is considered to be a new version of it, will trigger the Flux operator to kick in the GitOps flow.
+    2. Changing the application, which is considered to be a new version of it, will trigger the Flux controllers to kick in the GitOps flow.

     3. A new Kubernetes pod with the new version of the application will be deployed on the cluster.
 Once the new pods are successfully deployed, the old one will be terminated (rolling upgrade).